Scille/parsec-cloud/docs/rfcs/1018-server-stored-device-keys.md

 - It avoid a round trip to the server to fetch the device keys bundle.
 - We have to support the case of keys in the local device for legacy device keys files anyway.

+> [!NOTE]
-> Note: In case of web, while still stored locally, the local device is encrypted
+> In case of web, while still stored locally, the local device is encrypted
-> with a high entropy key protected by the vault key and stored server-side (see RFC 1016).
+> with a high entropy key protected by the vault key and stored server-side (see [RFC 1016](1016-local-device-storage-in-web-client.md)).
 > So in this case we might also leave the device keys in the local device.

 ## 4 - Datamodel